Casselberry Family Lawyer, Practicing Family Law Only Since 2011

 During his career as a family law attorney Mr. Mejias has represented over fifty clients in trials and several hundred clients whose divorces were resolved by mediation.
 The experience he derived from these cases has given him an extraordinary understanding of Florida family law and its interpretation by the courts.
 This understanding is what makes it possible for him to protect the rights of his clients in court to the full extent of the law.

 His experience has also taught him that, since most clients are dealing with important personal issues, such as whether they will have enough income to live on after the divorce, how often they will be able to see their children or what part of the joint property they will be able to keep, they are anxious to know about the progress of their cases.
 This is why attorney Mejias has publicly committed on this website to answer all phone calls and emails made during business hours within twenty-four hours.

-If you need a family law attorney to represent you, please call Eduardo J. Mejias at (407) 260-6001 or email him at firstname.lastname@example.org to set up an appointment for a free initial thirty-minute consultation.
-There is an hourly charge for additional consultation time.
+If you need a family law attorney to represent you, please call Eduardo J. Mejias at (407) 260-6001 or email him at firstname.lastname@example.org to set up an appointment for an initial consultation.
 See Family Lawyer Retainer Fees.

 Lots of Ferns and No Taxes

 The recorded history of Casselberry began when Fort Concord was build on the shores of Lake Concord in 1849.
 This is a small lake on the northwest part of the city, just south of a Home Depot store and east of highway 15.
 When the Homestead Act was passed after the Civil War, settlements began to form between Lake Concord and the Triplet Lakes.
 The first subdivision was not started until 1889.